cyberbotics/webots-doc/guide/supervisor-programming.md

 }
 ```

-Note that a [Supervisor](../reference/supervisor.md) controller must include the `supervisor.h` header file in addition to the `robot.h` header file.
+Note that the [Supervisor API](../reference/supervisor.md) is defined in the `supervisor.h` header file which should be included in addition to the `robot.h` header file.
-Otherwise the [Supervisor](../reference/supervisor.md) works like a regular [Robot](../reference/robot.md) controller and everything that was explained in the "Controller Programming" section does also apply to "Supervisor Programming".
+Otherwise a [Supervisor](../reference/supervisor.md) controller works like a regular [Robot](../reference/robot.md) controller and everything that was explained in the "Controller Programming" section does also apply to "Supervisor Programming".

 As illustrated by the example, it is better to get the `WbNodeRef`s and `WbFieldRef`s only once, at the beginning of the simulation (keeping the invariants out of the loop).
 The `wb_supervisor_node_get_from_def` function searches for an object named "MY\_ROBOT" in the Scene Tree.